benessilfie/essilfiequansah/README.md

-# Ofori-Quansah, Essilfi Benjamin :smile:
+# Ofori-Quansah, Essilf Benjamin :smile:

 Hi there, my name is Essilfie, a software developer interested in entrepreneuship, product management and public speaking.